ILikeSaltedEgg/CanteenOrderingSystem/README.md

 > A full-stack web application that lets university students order canteen meals online, skip the queue, and pick up their food at a chosen time.

-Built as a **Grade 12 research project** by a team of five students at Arellano University.
+Built as a **Grade 12 research project** by a students of Arellano University.

 ---